KidPiano/LeetCode/Problems/0572_Subtree-of-Another-Tree/Explanation.md

 Things to note:
 - When implementing steps 1 and 2, I will use the "#" symbol as a delimiter in the strings to separate node values.
 If I didn't do this, "2" would end up being a substring of "12", which is not necessarily what we want.
-- I will also use the letter "N" to represent a null child. asdfasdfasdf
+- I will also use the letter "N" to represent a null child. asdfasdfasdfasdasd
 - Below I have chosen to traverse the trees using a [preorder traversal]().
 If an [inorder traversal]() or a [postorder traversal]() was used instead, I would have had to differentiate between a left null child and a right null child.

 Insert powerpoint presentation asdfsadf.

+<iframe src="https://leetcode.com/playground/YfqkE2mS/shared" frameBorder="0" width="100%" height="255"></iframe>

 #### Complexity Analysis
 Let m = number of nodes in s